Univ.-Prof. for baroque singing

 - One spoken piece (poem, excerpt from a dramatic work, novel) in the candidate's own native language

-The examination committee selects a performance time of approximately 15 minutes from this program.
-In addition, there will be an interview with the examination board.
-The applicant can bring a continuo player, but a harpsichordist and harpsichords in A=415 Hz and A=440 Hz are available.
+The audition panel will select a performance time of approximately 15 minutes from this programme.
+In addition, there will be an interview with the panel.
+The applicant can bring a continuo player if they wish, but a harpsichordist and harpsichords in A=415 Hz and A=440 Hz are available.

-- Examination registration during the application period online via the registration portal for study applicants
+- Online registration for an audition during the application period via the registration portal for applicants

-- Participation in the admission examination on site in May/June
+- Participation in the on-site audition in May/June

 - In case of a successful audition: invitation to enrol in the degree programme

 Please note that the Mozarteum University Salzburg offers various support options at the time of your audition and during your studies if you have a disability or a chronic illness.